Anthropic News

 Model launches, research drops, and product announcements.
 Watch for Claude versions and capability shifts.

 What changed in the API: new models, new params, deprecations.
-The version log we check before bumping a model string.
+The version log I check before bumping a model string.

 Google's official log for the Gemini API.
 Cross-checked when comparing model behavior across labs.